 Moreover, emotions can also affect how messages are received and interpreted.
 For example, if a manager provides constructive feedback, but the employee feels offended, the feedback may get lost totally.
 Similarly, if an employee receives a message that triggers a negative emotional response, they may be unable to respond positively.

-Organizations can address emotional barriers by providing support and resources for employees who are going through personal or professional challenges.
+To avoid a breakdown of communication, organizations can address emotional barriers by providing support and resources to employees who are going through any challenge.
 This can involve offering counseling services, flexible work arrangements, or simply creating a supportive work environment.
 Additionally, organizations can provide training on emotional intelligence and effective communication to help employees manage their emotions and communicate effectively.

 Identifying signs of communication breakdown